Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Introduction

+While moment functions of the form \labelcref{eq:setsum} are simple, they are quite powerful.
+For example, in \cite{zaheer2017deep} it was shown that if $\Omega$ is countable, and the multisets have no repetitions (so they are just sets), then for an appropriate $f:\Omega \to \RR$, the induced function $\hat f$ maps the input sets \emph{injectively} to $\RR$.

+Injectivity is indeed a desired property for multiset functions.
+The search for such functions stems from the quest to find an architecture that can approximate \emph{all} multiset functions.
+Clearly, if $\hat f$ assigns the same value $\hat f(S_1)= \hat f(S_2)$ to two different multisets $S_1 \neq S_2$, then any architecture based on $\hat f$ will yield a poor approximation of a multiset function that assigns different values to $S_1$ and $S_2$.

+The authors of \cite{zaheer2017deep} showed that injectivity is not only necessary for approximation, but also sufficient: Under the assumption that the alphabet $\Omega$ is countable, if the moment $\hat f$ of $f$ maps multisets injectively to $\RR^m$, then any multiset function $F$ can be written as a composition of the form $F(\left \lms \bx_1,\ldots,\bx_k \rms \right)=g\left(\sum_{i=1}^k f(\bx_i) \right)$.
+Motivated by this observation, the authors proposed a neural architecture of this form, with the functions $f$ and $g$ replaced by Multi-Layer Perceptrons (MLPs).
+This step was justified by the universal approximation power of MLPs.

+These intriguing results inspired further research, mainly focusing on seeking injective multiset functions of the form \labelcref{eq:setsum} for \emph{continuous} alphabets such as $\Omega = \RR^d$.
+Preferably, such functions should (a) have a minimal \emph{embedding dimension} $m$ while ensuring that $f:\Omega \to \RR^m$ induces an injective $\hat f$; and (b) be practical to compute.
+We next summarize some of these results:

+For a countable $\Omega$, the Deep-Sets paper as well as \cite{xu2018powerful} showed that an embedding dimension $m=1$ is sufficient.
+For $\Omega=\RR$, if the multisets contain at most $n$ elements, and $f$ is continuous, then an embedding dimension of $m\geq n$ is necessary and sufficient for injectivity \cite{wagstaff2019limitations,corso2020principal,wagstaff2022universal}.

-In a Euclidean space $\Omega=\RR^d$ with $d>1$, the situation is similar: On the one hand, it was shown in \cite{joshi2023expressive} that $n\cdot d$ is a lower bound on the embedding dimension $m$ achievable by any moment-injective $f$ that is continuous.
-On the other hand, while some moment-injective polynomials discussed in the literature have very high embedding-dimension \cite{balan2022permutation,maron2019provably,segol2019universal}, recent work \cite{dym2022low} showed that an embedding dimension of $m=2nd+1$ can be achieved with a polynomial $f$ with randomly chosen coefficients.
-Thus, the lower bound on $m$ is achieved up to a multiplicative factor of $2$.
+For $\Omega=\RR^d$ and multisets of size at most $n$, it was shown in \cite{joshi2023expressive} that $m \geq n d$ is necessary for injectivity.
+As for an upper bound on the required $m$, while some polynomials discussed in the literature achieve injectivity with a rather high exponential \cite{balan2022permutation,maron2019provably,segol2019universal} or polynomial \cite{wang2023polynomial} dimension $m$, recent work \cite{dym2022low} achieved injectivity with $m=2nd+1$, using a polynomial $f$ with randomly chosen coefficients --- thus achieving the lower bound essentially up to a multiplicative factor of $2$.